Hays Australia policy for the prevention of & reporting on modern slavery

 Assessing the effectiveness of the actions taken

-Our assessment of the effectiveness of the tasks set out in our 2020-21 statement is as follows.
+Our assessment of the effectiveness of the tasks set out in our 2022-23 statement is as follows.

-The service provides support and counselling to employees who are facing personal or work-related challenges and includes support to help employees cope with stress, anxiety, depression, trauma, addiction, family issues, financial problems, and more.
-Specifically, the platform provides mental health counselling and support on demand at any time day or night and offers emergency support, medical health advice and triage through a panel of registered nurses, wellbeing experts, psychologists and in-person responders.
+In addition to the launch of our new Employee Assistance Program last year, (a service that provides support and counselling to Hays internal employees who are facing personal or work-related challenges and includes support to help employees cope with stress, anxiety, depression, trauma, addiction, family issues, financial problems, and more.)
+Hays expanded our employee support services to our temporary workers who are on-hired to our clients.
+The employee services provider is TELUS Health, the platform provides mental health counselling and support on demand at any time day or night and offers emergency support, medical health advice and triage through a panel of registered nurses, wellbeing experts, psychologists and in-person responders.

 By offering confidential and professional support and counselling, our EAP is there to help our people overcome personal and work-related challenges, and to especially empower members of vulnerable communities to safeguard their freedom and dignity.
 Our continued aim is that the EAP will help our people develop resilience, coping skills, and self-esteem that can go some way toward reducing their vulnerability to modern slavery and enhance their well-being and productivity.